morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 Even if `fruitsCovariant` in the example above in reality is a `List<Apple>` it is safe to use for the client to use since `Apple` supports all operations of `Fruit`.
 We have made `fruitsCovariant` covariant on `Fruit`.

 So what is [covariance]?
-Well, it's defined like this on wikipedia:
+Well, it's defined like this on [wikipedia]:

 > Within the type system of a programming language, a typing rule or a type constructor is:
 > * covariant if it preserves the ordering of types (≤), which orders types from more specific to more generic